DeloitteDigitalUK/jira-agile-metrics/README.md

     $ jira-agile-metrics --help

+### Server mode

+`jira-agile-metrics` comes with a simple web server that can be used to produce metrics by uploading a configuration file and downloading a ZIP file with data and charts.
+To start it, run:

+    $ jira-agile-metrics --server 5000

+This will start a server on port `5000` (you can also specify a bind host name or IP address, e.g. `0.0.0.0:5000`).
+Visit this address in a web browser and upload a file.

+In this mode, all other command line options are ignored.

+**Note:** The web server is designed for low-volume usage only, and does not have a sophisticated security model.
+It is simply a more accessible front end to the features of the command line tool.
+The server will wait, synchronously, whilst JIRA is queried and charts are produced, which can take a long time.
+During this time, the browser will wait, and threads will block.

+**Warning:** The web server does not encrypt requests, which means that by default JIRA credentials are transmitted in plain-text.
+You are strongly adviced to configure a reverse proxy (e.g. `nginx`) with SSL enabled in front of it.

 ### An important note about passwords

 The tool uses a simple username/password combination to connect to JIRA.
 You